jenns93/mind-body-soul/README.md

 ### Header
 - The header allows the user to navigate between a home page, 3 information pages and a contact page as well as the logo bringing the user back to the home screen
 ### Navbar
-- The links on the nav bar will display an underline when hovered over as well as the active page the user is using will also be underlined
+- The links on the nav bar display an underline when hovered over as well as the active page the user is using will also be underlined
 ### Hero image
+- All hero images have a smooth zoom transition when page is first loaded
+### Accessibility
+-
+### Responsiveness
+- All site pages responed with the same functionality for all screen size
+### Footer
+- Footer contains all social media links that are accesible through social icon logos
+- A link to the contact page is provided in footer as well as link to google maps for the companies address
+## Specific to Pages
+### Home
+- Home page provides a welcome to the site with newsletter sign up form below hero image
+- a lower banner image with four blocks with overlay text, sits above footer
+- footer contains social links, link to contact form and address with link to google maps
+### mindfulness, yoga & meditation
+- main content pages are all structured in the same style with a summary and introduction to the topic below the hero image
+- below the summary is the setup section with image, icons and list of what user will need
+- under the setup is the benefit section with three images with overlay text with some health benefits, then below images further information is given and broken down into three parts.
+1.mental health 2.physical 3.emotional
+- next a video link is provided in thr form of an iframe which will guide the user through a short begginers video to familirise themselves with the processes
+ - a lower banner image with four blocks with overlay text, sits above footer
+ - footer contains social links, link to contact form and address with link to google maps